Mahesh Bhupathi: Playing style

-Mahesh Bhupathi is known for his big serve.
-According to Nadal, his strong backhand makes him the best for an Ad Court player.
-Roger Federer acclaims him as one of the best players of all time.
+Mahesh Bhupathi is known for his strong serve.
+According to Rafael Nadal, his strong backhand makes him the best for an Ad Court player.
+Roger Federer acclaims him as one of the best doubles players of all time.
 He often discusses strategies between the serves with his partner during the match and also communicates using finger-at-the-back signals.

 Year-end finals

 Bhupathi appeared with Paes in six season finales.
 In 2011, they appeared, for the first time since 2002, after securing qualification in mid-October.
 Bhupathi played at the year-end championships with Paes from 1997 to 2000 and in 2002, reaching three finals.
 In 1997, they lost the final to Rick Leach and Jonathan Stark.
 They lost the 1999 final to Sébastien Lareau and Alex O’Brien.
 In 2000, they lost the final to Donald Johnson and Pieter Norval.
 Bhupathi also qualified with Max Mirnyi in 2003, 2004, and 2010, when they finished runners-up to Daniel Nestor and Nenad Zimonjić.
 He appeared at the finals with Mark Knowles in 2008 and 2009.
 In 2012, he and Rohan Bopanna made it to the final, where they lost to Marcel Granollers and Marc López.